-authorities to identify and investigate violations.
 The Antitrust Division also seeks to use treaties and other bilateral agreements to extradite foreign nationals whose criminal conduct has a substantial impact on US commerce, although thus far it has had limited success.
 Proceedings against foreign defendants still depend largely upon them submitting voluntarily to the jurisdiction of the US courts or being arrested opportunistically during a visit to the United States.
+In January 2020, a Dutch national, a former senior vice president of cargo sales and marketing who participated in an air cargo price-fixing conspiracy, was extradited from Italy to the United States after the Court of Appeals of Palermo ruled that she be extradited.
+Italy was at the time only the 'seventh country to extradite a defendant in an Antitrust Division case in recent years, and the second to do so based solely on an antitrust charge'.